What do Speech-Language Pathologists do?

 - Cognitive-Communication Difficulties:

 Cognitive-communication difficulties occur when clients have trouble organizing thoughts, paying attention, remembering, planning, and/or problem-solving.
-Equine movement can be used to facilitate the neural circuitry that supports functional arousal, attention to task, information processing and speed of processing.
+A period of purposefully manipulated quine movement can be included in a speech treatment session to facilitate the neural circuitry that supports functional arousal, attention to task, information processing and speed of processing.
 SLPs can use equines, the equine environment and equine movement as part of a larger total plan of care to provide an endless number of cognitive-communication and executive function tasks.
 Recalling information, attending, planning, and organization are easily addressed and challenged in this setting with good clinical evidence of skills transferring into activities of daily living.

 - Swallowing Difficulties:

 Swallowing disorders (dysphagia) are feeding/swallowing difficulties, which may occur when motor or sensory deficits impede on a person’s ability to eat/drink as expected.
-SLPs can use equine movement to improve swallowing and feeding by addressing the motor and sensory systems that effect a client’s ability to chew and swallow foods of various textures.
+SLPs can include equine movement in a treatment session to improve feeding by addressing the motor and sensory systems that effect a client’s ability to chew and swallow foods of various textures.
 SLPs can also use hippotherapy to address oral motor control and awareness, resulting in improved saliva management and decreased drooling, that carries over after the session.
 In addition, for children with feeding difficulties, animals can be used as a motivator to encourage them to prepare, explore and try new foods.
 When combined with other standard tools and strategies, hippotherapy can be an integral part of the larger plan of care.

 Speech Language Pathology in Motion has offices in Hauppauge and Islandia NY.
 We incorporate hippotherapy into treatment, when appropriate, as part of a larger total plan of care.
 For more information visit www.speechinmotion.com